LukaszKomarTC/TC-Booking-Flow_NEXT/CONTRIBUTING.md

    - `https://staging.lukaszkomar.com/dev/tc-booking-flow-next/latest.zip`

 2. **Always confirm plugin version after pulling**
-   - Read the header in: `tc-booking-flow-next/tc-booking-flow-next.php`
+   - Read the header in: `tc-booking-flow-next.php`
-   - Report the version in the response (e.g. `v0.3.0-alpha`)
+   - Report the version in the response (e.g. `v0.3.18-alpha`)

 3. **Never edit based on memory or old files**
    - Do not rely on previously pasted code.